AlbertoCabreraJr/ecommerce-api/README.md

 # E-commerce API

-A RESTful API for an e-commerce platform built with Node.js, Express, and PostgreSQL.
+A RESTful API for an e-commerce platform built with Node.js, Express, PostgreSQL, and Stripe.
 This API provides endpoints for user authentication, product management, shopping cart operations, and order processing.

 ## Features